 Here are the four basic categories of communication styles with tips for how to develop and improve each one:

-Written communication involves writing, typing or printing using letters and numbers to transmit information.
+Written communication involves writing, typing or printing letters and numbers to transmit information.
 It is also the primary method for providing a record of information for reference later on.
 Writing is the way information is conveyed in books, pamphlets, blogs, letters and memos.
 Electronic communication such as emails and direct messaging are also considered written forms of communication and are commonly used in today's workplace.

 Here are some ways to develop written communication skills:

-- Review your writing.
-Take some time to review your emails, letters or memos to help you identify errors and ensure your message is being accurately conveyed.
+Review your writing: Take some time to review your emails, letters or memos to help you identify errors and ensure your message is being accurately conveyed.
 For important types of communication intended for a large number of people, it might be helpful to have someone else review your writing, such as a trusted associate.

-- Gather examples of writing you find effective.
-Save emails, memos and other types of communication you receive that you feel are helpful or interesting.
+Gather examples of writing you find effective: Save emails, memos and other types of communication you receive that you feel are helpful or interesting.
 You can use these examples as references for your own writing.

 Here are a few steps you can take to develop your visual communication skills:

-Verbal communication involves the use of language to share information and ideas through speaking or using sign language.
+Verbal communication involves using language to share information and ideas through speaking or using sign language.
 It is one of the most common types of communication, especially in the workplace, where it is used during phone calls, video conferences, presentations, one-on-one conversations and meetings.
 In addition to being the most common, it is also one of the most efficient.
 Verbal communication often supports nonverbal and written communication.

 Here are ways you can develop your verbal communication skills:

-- Speak confidently and articulate well.
-This is most important when presenting ideas to a group.
+Speak confidently and articulate well: This is most important when presenting ideas to a group.
 Make sure everyone can hear you, be confident and choose your words carefully so that you're easy to understand.

-- Practice avoiding filler words.
-When giving a presentation, it may be tempting to use filler words such as “um”, “like”, “so” or “yeah”.
+Practice avoiding filler words: When giving a presentation, it may be tempting to use filler words such as "um," "like," "so," or "yeah."
 These expressions may seem like natural ways to finish a statement or pause to collect your thoughts, but they are often distracting.
 Practice your presentation with a trusted friend or colleague to help you point out the times you use filler expressions.
 Consider replacing them by taking a breath instead.

 Sometimes people display 'closed' body language inadvertently.
 They may cross their arms or hunch their shoulders, which may signal that they are feeling anxious, angry or uncertain.
-'Open” body language, such as someone is sitting with both feet on the ground, arms open and palms relaxed, often indicates that someone is calm and open to receiving and understanding information.
+'Open" body language, such as someone sitting with both feet on the ground, arms open, and palms relaxed, often indicates that someone is calm and open to receiving and understanding information.

 Here are ways you can develop nonverbal communication skills:

-- Understand how your emotions are expressed physically.
-Throughout the day, be mindful of the way your body expresses the feelings you have in various situations.
-You may notice that your stomach tightens if you feel anxious or your shoulders become tense when you are frustrated.
+Understand how your emotions are expressed physically: Throughout the day, be mindful of the way your body expresses the feelings you have in various situations.
+You may notice that your stomach tightens if you feel anxious, or your shoulders become tense when you are frustrated.
 Working on your self-awareness and being attentive to your body's signals can help you employ nonverbal communication to your benefit.

-- Be intentional.
-Positive body language can be reassuring and empowering, while your gently furrowed brow may signal that you are struggling to understand a concept.
+Be intentional: Positive body language can be reassuring and empowering, while your gently furrowed brow may signal that you are struggling to understand a concept.
 Intentional body language accompanied by direct verbal communication is an effective way to seek clarification.

 Developing and improving your communication skills takes time and practice.
 Set goals for improving your communication skills, and identify and work through the things you want to improve in a structured way.
-Consider breaking down the steps you need to take to improve the way you express yourself.
+Consider breaking down the steps you need to take to improve how you express yourself.
 It can also be helpful to practice your communication skills with the people you interact with regularly, such as your friends, colleagues, managers and mentors.
 They may be able to provide you with feedback on which areas would be best for you to focus on.